 While some devout readers hate the LOTR movies for these changes, a number of the creative choices Jackson and co-writers Fran Walsh and Philippa Boyens made are understandable.
 But some revisions make the story more convoluted, leaving fans to wonder what went into those decisions.
 Most people were probably okay without the ever-singing Tom Bombadil, but the final battle at the Shire was more sorely missed.
 With more than nine hours of screen time, it's amazing how many important details Jackson's LOTR trilogy is missing - and knowing the full story leads to a better appreciation of Tolkien's genius.

 As a Ranger of the North, Aragorn's job entails more than just wandering around.
-He is a descendant of the Dúnedain, an ancient race of men whose purpose is to stalk the Free Lands, smiting evil wherever they can.
-They are superior warriors, and live three times as long as normal humans, which explains why Aragorn is 87 in the movies, despite looking relatively young.
+He is a descendant of the Dúnedain, an ancient race of Men whose purpose is to stalk the free lands, smiting evil wherever they can.
+They are superior warriors and live three times as long as normal humans, which explains why Aragorn is 87 years old in the movies despite looking relatively young.

 Arwen's Brothers Are Nowhere To Be Seen

 The movies feature Elrond's daughter, Arwen, but there's no mention of the Lord of Rivendell's twin sons, Elrohir and Elladan.
 In the books, not only are they companions of Aragorn's father, they also work closely with the Rangers of the North (and Aragorn himself) prior to the War of the Ring.
 During the war, they accompany Aragorn through pretty much all the events of The Return of the King.
 These twin brothers stick by Aragorn's side all the way to the bitter end, yet Legolas is the only Elf depicted in the film's final battle.Should this be in the movies?

 Merry Loses His Invaluable Barrow-Blade In The FilmsPhoto: New Line Cinema